TomatenMarc/NER-CTI/README.md

 In this example, "John" is the beginning of a person (PER) entity, "New York" is the beginning of a location (LOC) entity, and "City" is  inside the same location entity.
 ### CoNLL
-The CoNLL format is a standard format for representing labeled sequences of tokens, often used for tasks like named entity recognition (NER) or part-of-speech (POS) tagging.
-The format is named after the [Conference on Natural Language Learning (CoNLL)](https://www.conll.org/previous-tasks), which first introduced  it in 2000.
+The CoNLL format is a standard format for representing labeled sequences of tokens, often used for tasks like NER.
+The format is named after the [Conference on Natural Language Learning (CoNLL)](https://www.conll.org/previous-tasks), which was first introduced  it in 2000 and since then proposes challenges whose solutions in turn define the state-of-the-art for NLP.
-In the CoNLL format was introduced for the tasks of language-independent named entity recognition in [2002](https://www.clips.uantwerpen.be/conll2002/ner/)  and [2003](https://www.clips.uantwerpen.be/conll2003/ner/), each line of a text file represents a single token and its associated labels.
+In the CoNLL format was introduced for the tasks of language-independent named entity recognition in [2002](https://www.clips.uantwerpen.be/conll2002/ner/)  and [2003](https://www.clips.uantwerpen.be/conll2003/ner/), and each line of a text file represents a single token and its associated label.
 The first column contains the token itself, while subsequent columns contain labels for various linguistic features.
-For example, in a typical NER task, the second column might contain the named entity label for each token, while in a POS tagging task, it might contain  the part-of-speech tag.
+For example:

     John  B-PER
-    loves O
+    lives O
     in  O
     New B-LOC
     York  I-LOC
     City  I-LOC

 ## Task definition of NER-CTI
-Named Entity Recognition with Cyber Threat Intelligence (NER-CTI) is a specialized application of Named Entity Recognition (NER) in the field of cybersecurity.
-NER-CTI involves the automatic identification and classification of specific named entities in cyber threat intelligence data, such as  indicators of compromise, malware names, IP addresses, domain names, and other cyber threat-related entities, often represented using  the [Structured Threat Information Expression (STIX)](https://oasis-open.github.io/cti-documentation/stix/intro) format.
+Named Entity Recognition with [Cyber Threat Intelligence (NER-CTI)](https://www.kaspersky.com/resource-center/definitions/threat-intelligence) is a  specialized application of Named Entity Recognition (NER) in the field of cybersecurity.
+NER-CTI involves the automatic identification and classification of specific named entities in cyber threat intelligence data, such as  indicators of compromise, malware names, IP addresses, domain names, and other cyber threat-related entities, often represented using  the [Structured Threat Information Expression (STIX)](#stix) format.
 The goal of NER-CTI is to extract actionable insights from large volumes of unstructured threat intelligence data to improve cybersecurity  defenses and response.
 NER-CTI techniques typically involve the use of machine learning algorithms, including deep  neural networks, to analyze and classify threat intelligence data.
 NER-CTI is an emerging area of research and has the potential to significantly enhance the capabilities of cybersecurity analysts in detecting, mitigating, and responding to cyber threats.
 ### STIX
 As we do not deal with custom domain of named entity recognition, the the labels at hand differ from the standard entities like "GPE, ORG, LOC, PERCENT a.s.o.".
 The standard label-set for NER-CIT follows the definitions of [STIX](https://oasis-open.github.io/cti-documentation/stix/intro).
 Having a closer look at STIX might also be interesting to find other CTI-datasets also including relationships.
 Additionally, STIX adds an interesting turn in working with CTI-data by introducing not only "Entities" and "Relations" but also "Sightings" defined as:  "belief that something in CTI (e.g., an indicator, malware, tool, threat actor, etc.) was seen".
 This is especially fascinating, because a relation like "Kaspersky Lab detected Trojan.Win32.Agent" can be seen as the facts of having a CTI already broke the system.
 In contrast, a "sighting" is information streamed in real-time data not proven to be true or false, thus making the task of detecting cyberattacks  especially difficult.